Internship

 Mentorship goals

-Interns will gain practical experience with core field, lab, and analytical skills.
-Interns are encouraged to consider the broader impacts and science communication of the project by developing relevant social media posts and/or a short article for the STRI newsletter.
-Research and career guidance is available from Dr. Spear as well as other team members in one-on-one and regular lab meetings.
+Intern will gain practical experience with experimental design and project execution, as well as core lab skills.
+Intern is expected to consider the broader impacts and science communication of the project by developing relevant social media posts and/or other outreach materials.
+Research and career guidance is available through one-on-one and lab meetings.
 Additionally, interns are encouraged to attend weekly STRI seminars, exposing them to a wide range of research topics and providing an opportunity to interact with the broader STRI community.
-The ultimate goal is that interns’ active participation and unique contributions to the project result in the opportunity to coauthor at least one scientific paper.
-Finally, interns would be joining an inclusive scientific community (the broader STRI community and our lab), as well as building a network of research mentors at various career stages and potential future collaborators.
+Interns would be joining a vibrant scientific community, as well as building a network of research mentors at various career stages and potential future collaborators.

 Desired background